 \subsection{Global symmetry}

-It was proved along the investigation of cases (2) and (3) that $M$ is (globally) symmetric.
-It remains to consider the first case, that is when the Zariski closure of $H$ contains $\SU(1, d)$.
-Exactly as in the other (weaker) cases we have $\SU(1, n) \subset H$, or $\U(1) \subset H$.
-The last case is globally symmetric, let us focus on the first one.
+It was proved along the investigation of cases (2) and (3) that $M$ is (globally) symmetric (the global isometry with $\Mink_{n+1}(\C)$ in case (2) can be handled following the same next argument).
+It remains to consider the first case, that is when the Zariski closure of $H$ contains $\SU(1, n)$.